woltapp/wolt_modal_sheet/README.md

 #### Modal Type Level Decoration

 The modal type level decoration is applied to all modals of the same type.
-To decorate at the modal type level, you extend the corresponding `WoltModalType` class and override the related methods.
+To decorate at the modal type level, the corresponding `WoltModalType` class should be extended and the related methods should be overridden.

 Example: